MikkelEndresen/Synogize_internship/classification/README.md

 **Model.predict**

 In this case you load the model back into your workspace/notebook and then call model.predict like you would normally.
-It takes just under 6s, 5.8 ish, to load the model back into the notebook and then 0.35s to do the prediction.
+It takes just under 6s to load the model back into the notebook and then 0.35s to do the prediction.
 This method is preferable if you have to do multiple predictions in one session.

 Load time: 3.54s
 Prediction time 0.36s